gdotgordon/ipverify/README.md

 ```
 This means the sqlite requests.db file will be persisted after the container is shut down, which seems to be the proper behavior.
 If you'd prefer to have it start from a fresh db every time, you should remove those two lines.
 Note also, you can invoke the /v1/reset endpoint at any time to clear the db.

-Tests
+## Tests
-To run the unit tests, you don't need the container running, just run go test -race ./... from the top-level directory.
+To run the unit tests, you don't need the container running, just run `go test ./...` from the top-level directory.

 The unit tests use the "table-driven" approach to writing tests where possible (which is to say almost always).

 There is also an integration test under tests/integration that focuses heavily on concurrent execution.
-You can run that from the root directory by invoking: go test -tags=integration -v -race -count=1 ./tests/integration.
+You can run that from the root directory by invoking: `go test -tags=integration -v -race -count=1 ./tests/integration`.
 This test runs outside the container, and looks for the ephemeral port by searching for the container by name.
 If you've started the container through `docker-compose`, this should work fine, as the tests know which server name to look for.

 ## Key Items and Artifacts and How To Run the IP Verify Service
 There are three endpoints: